fogus/spiel/brettspiel/insurrection/README.markdown

-*Insurrection* is a Chess variant where individual pieces can move up in rank and governments are toppled.
+*Insurrection* is a Chess variant where individual pieces can move up or down in rank via capture, and governments are toppled.

 Setup
 =====